AntonSol919/linkspace/homepage/lns.md

 # LNS{#LNS}

-LNS is a convention to for naming things in linkspace.
+LNS is an experimental convention to name things in linkspace.

 It writes points in the lns domain to be exact.

 Things like groups and public keys are 32 bytes.
-They look like `[b:HrwlM8KNA25F2nkjLzU6exrKdXcI3TCH5ZseeSyIMrI]`.
+They look like `b:HrwlM8KNA25F2nkjLzU6exrKdXcI3TCH5ZseeSyIMrI`.
 This is unreadable for humans.

 With LNS they can be assigned names.